DAVID NORWICH ROD CARE ADVICE

 Salmon Rod joints should always be taped together to prevent separation and resultant joint breakage during casting.
 Avoid impact damage as this can seriously weaken the structural integrity of the rod shaft - hitting the rod blank with weighted flies (e.g. metal tubes, gold-heads, Heavily leaded flies) can weaken the wall of the rod blank and can result in breakage at a later date.

-Avoid pulling the rod tip over in an excessively tight curve that exceeds the normal casting or fish playing rod bend when landing a fish or pulling line through the guides against the reel drag when when lengthening line during false casting.
+Avoid pulling the rod tip over in an excessively tight curve that exceeds the normal casting or fish playing rod bend when landing a fish.This commonly accurs when an angler tries to bring the fish close to the net by angling the rod back over his shoulder.

-When threading your line through the guides at the start of your fishing day back off the reel drag or put the rod down in a safe place and pull the line straight through the guides.
+When threading your line through the guides at the start of your fishing day - back off the reel drag off or preferably put the rod butt down in a safe place (on a cloth or your bag) and pull the line straight through the guides.

-The stresses these actions create if you do not take these precautions - can exceed the elastic limit of the carbon fibre and cause a section to break, either immediately or at some later date.
+The stresses these actions create if you do not take these precautions - can exceed the elastic limit of the carbon fibre and cause a section to break immediately or at some later date.

 NEVER use the rod rings as leverage when separating rod sections.
 This can cause the guides to become loose.
 Hold the rod shaft on either side of the joint lightly twists and pull to separate.
 If your fly becomes snagged NEVER jerk the rod to free the fly.
 Sudden jerks can exceed the carbon fibre's elastic limit and break a rod without warning.
 Lower the rod and point it down the line towards the snag and pull on the line to free the fly or break the leader.
 Avoid impact damage from heavy weighted flies or hard objects as this can weaken the rod shaft and cause unexpected breakage at a later date.